 Dimensional Analysis

 Our Dimensional Analysis service is certified for its reliability and precision.
-In 2022, we were the first UK company to achieve accuracy accreditation by Lloyds Register, by providing precise link measurements with a maximum error of 0.05mm (50 microns) via 3D photogrammetry.
+In 2023, we were the first UK company to achieve accuracy accreditation by Lloyds Register, by providing precise link measurements with a maximum error of 0.05mm (50 microns) / 0.03% via 3D photogrammetry.
+These results support applications in subsea engineering, offshore survey projects, and the creation of reliable digital twin models.

 When it comes to 3D data, we don’t leave room for error.